karlredman/EditFrontMatter/examples/example3/README.md

 * Won't edit files that:
   * are empty
   * contain invalid yaml
-    * that does not starting on first line
+    * that does not start on first line
     * that is missing a begenning or ending section delimiter
     * that is missing yaml
 * (Constraints can be overridden as needed)